ikorolev72/ovpn-server-fast/README.md

 #   openvpn server/client config generator for Debian 8/Ubuntu

 ##  What is it?
-Script for install openvpn generate config files.
+Script for install openvpn and generate config files.

 ##  The Latest Version